Generative AI Fraud: Deepfakes, Vishing and Impersonation

 Legal Framework

-The Criminal Code already allows these conducts to be prosecuted: non-consensual distribution of intimate images —including synthetic ones— through offenses against privacy (Art.
-197.7 CP) and moral integrity (Art.
-173 CP); aggravated fraud (Arts.
+The Criminal Code already allows these conducts to be prosecuted: non-consensual distribution of real intimate images through the privacy offence (Art.
+197.7 CP) and, where the image is fully synthetic, through the moral-integrity offence (Art.
+173 CP) and related types; aggravated fraud (Arts.
 248 and 250 CP) when especially sophisticated means are used; and civil-status usurpation (Art.
 401 CP).
 A reform introducing a specific offense for sexual deepfakes and reinforcing synthetic-content labeling is also in progress.
 Regulation EU 2024/1689 (EU AI Act) imposes on generative AI providers obligations of transparency and identifiable watermark marking.

 Digital Evidence